LordEidi/wombag/README.md

 ## Dependencies ##

 Dependencies are managed in the "vendor" folder.
-Just go to the root of this project and "gb build all" to compile the projects binaries (for your platform).

 ## License ##